Skip to content

 Initially, romdalf founded Trousseau in 2019 and released a production-grade KMSv1 provider plugin during his tenure at Ondat.

-With the Kubernetes project moving to KMSv2 stable with version 1.29 and KMSv1 being deprecated since 1.27, a decision needed to be made regarding rewriting the plugin, leading to the creation of kleidi.
+With the Kubernetes project moving to KMSv2 stable with version 1.29 and KMSv1 being deprecated since 1.27, a decision needed to be made regarding Trousseau.
+Why?
+Simply put, the changes between KMSv1 and KMSv2 are significant, and instead of spending effort and time adapting the code, rewriting was faster, leading to the creation of Kleidi.

 The origin is Greek, and the meaning is "key".
 (Source: Wikipedia)